Haggadah Pesach (Unit 1)

 3. Review the order of the Seder.
 So, the point is to expand on the elements not to sing the agenda!
 It’s the doing, not the talking about!
 (Mishna – say little, do much)

 4. Since we know that lesson plans always begin with goals/objectives and the Haggadah is meant to be viewed as a lesson plan, what do you think the goals for the Haggadah are?

 a.
 One goal (objective) of the Haggadah is for every person to emotionally identify with the Exodus from Egypt, as it is said, “In every generation, one is obligated to see oneself as one who personally went out of Egypt.”
 (Mishne Torah, Ch.7 – Rambam)

 b.
 PERSONAL EXODUS STORY (to be told during Maggid)

-A rubric for “My Family’s Exodus Story” is provided in the homework (see appendix).
+A rubric for “My Family’s Exodus Story” is provided and can be sent to students for homework (see appendix).